- Home

 - CPT is authorized for a limited and set period of time and for a specific job at a specific employer.

-- CPT can be authorized for either full-time or part-time employment
+- CPT can be paid or unpaid, and authorized for either full-time or part-time employment

 - Full-time employment with CPT for a period longer than 12 months will affect OPT eligibility